thanhhaibkit/vue-jwt-demo/README.md

-# vue-jwt-demo
-Vue.js JWT Authentication with Vuex and Vue Router
+# Spring Boot Authentication with Spring Security and JWT